OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statecu/statecu.md

 ### Version Control ###

-StateCU code and other electronic assets are housed in the following repositories.
+StateCU code and other electronic assets are housed in the following repositories:
-Private repositories are hosted under the Open Water Foundation GitHub account until open source license is released, at which time the repositories will be transferred to the OpenCDSS account:

 |**Content**                     |**Repository**|**Comment**|
 |--------------------------------|--------------|-----------|
 |Software code                   |[cdss-app-statecu-fortran](https://github.com/OpenCDSS/cdss-app-statecu-fortran)||